Russian

 Classic Soviet Cartoons to Help You Learn Russian

 For language learners, classic cartoons offer an engaging and accessible way to absorb vocabulary, pronunciation, and cultural context.
-When it comes to Russian, few resources are as rich and entertaining as the animated films produced by Soyuzmultfilm, which as the Soviet Union’s and is now Russia’s premier animation studio.
+When it comes to Russian, few resources are as rich and entertaining as the animated films produced by Soyuzmultfilm, which was the Soviet Union’s and is now Russia’s premier animation studio.
 Founded in 1936, Soyuzmultfilm has to […]

 15 Soviet Cartoons to Put You in the Holiday Spirit